cecekpawon/UEFTW/Readme.md

 - Scan and load specified drivers directory: `DriversPath`.
 - Or to load in sequence drivers list option: `DriversList`.

-_With given drivers list in option, the specified drivers directory will simply ignored._

 **Suppress driver verbose log.**

 If this option are set to `TRUE`, it will mute driver verbose screen print while loading.